bhuvangolhar/Data-Structures-and-Algorithms/String/string_builder.md

 ➤ It provides methods such as append(), insert(), delete(), replace(), and reverse() for string manipulation.

-➤ Best suited for single-threaded programs where performance is important.

 ➤ Faster than both String (immutable) and StringBuffer (synchronized).

 ➤ Commonly used in loops, handling large text, and joining strings efficiently.